rdiaz02/OncoSimul/README.md

 the clones; generating random fitness landscapes (Rough Mount Fuji, House of Cards, additive NK, Ising, and Eggbox models) and plotting them.

-New functionality to allow for **frequency-dependent fitness has been added**.
+There is also new functionality to allow for frequency-dependent fitness, interventions (including adaptive therapy), user specification of both birth and death rates, and user-defined variables that can be used for interventions.

 The /OncoSimulR directory contains the code for the [BioConductor](http://www.bioconductor.org) package